rjocoleman/magnetize/README.md

 ```ruby
 require 'magnetize/capistrano'
 ```
-This adds two tasks to your Cap.
+This adds two tasks to your Cap:

+ - `magentize:push`: sends your configured local TOML up to the servers as Magento XML.
+ - `magnetize:pull`: pulls down a local copy of the configured Magento XML as TOML.

 And then to deploy every time: